bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **When (and why) you should use ES6 arrow functions — and when you shouldn’t**

-*Arrow functions (also called “fat arrow functions”) are undoubtedly one of the more popular features of ES6.
+*Arrow functions (also called "fat arrow functions”) are undoubtedly one of the more popular features of ES6.
 They…*medium.freecodecamp.org<a href="https://medium.freecodecamp.org/when-and-why-you-should-use-es6-arrow-functions-and-when-you-shouldnt-3d851d7f0b26" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **JavaScript — Learn & Understand Arrow Functions**